-How long to stay: For an overnight getaway, you could combine a trip Tiree and see everything on both islands.
+How long to stay: For an overnight getaway, you could combine a trip to Tiree and see everything on both islands.

 You cannot bring your vehicle when visiting Eigg but don’t despair — you won’t miss it.
 Walking or renting a bike will do just fine and is a perfect way to appreciate this small island’s quiet charm.

 Eigg is one of the more wooded islands and is alive with birds like golden eagles, snipes, ringed plovers and gannets.
 Eigg is also home to An Sgùrr, Britain’s largest pitchstone ridge.
 Pitchstone is a form of volcanic glass but you’d never know by looking at the imposing geological feature that dominates the island’s southern end.

 For those interested in the history of crofting or tenet farming, there is a small museum called Croft 6 on the north part of the island.